Open Adoption Pros and Cons [The Benefits for Everyone Involved]

 Advantages of Closed Adoption

 While it is encouraged that you consider an open adoption, it is always up to you to decide what type of post-adoption relationship you want to have with the adoptive family and your child.
-There are some advantages of a closed adoption for some women.
+There are some advantages of a closed adoption for some women, like:

-While these are advantages of a closed adoption, there are many things you should think about beforehand, just like you would with an open adoption.
+While these are potential advantages of closed adoption, there are many things you should think about beforehand, just like you would with open adoption.
+Here are the answers to some questions you may have about open vs. closed adoption:

 There is no right or wrong choice when it comes to contact for your adoption.
 It’s important to take care of yourself, and do what’s best for yourself and your family.
-If you would like to learn more about the open adoption process, call us anytime at our open adoption hotline, 1-800-ADOPTION, for free information.
+To get more information on open adoption and the relationship between you and the adoptive family, call us at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.